Akshaj000/amfoss-tasks/task-15/READme.md

-It was so tempting to look at the solution since it was available in the page itself.
-I did few by myself using some of the algorithm given in that page.
+It was so tempting to look at the Editorial part.
+I cant say that ive done all by myself.
+I did refer to the available algorithm given in the page for 1 and 4.